kirinmurphy/prompt_engineered/README.md

 [Location Grabber](./custom_gpts/location_grabber) - Scrape location data for a list of any places and provide a snippet to paste into a spreadsheet.

-[Mini Bio Generator](./custom_gpts/mini_bio_generator) - Scrape the web and provide structured JSON data related to a specific public personality.
+[Mini Music Bio Generator](./custom_gpts/mini_music_bio_generator) - Scrape data about a musician from the web and return as structured JSON.

 ## API Tools